 Poushali Ganguli

-I enjoy slow-motion multitasking and dabble in all things relating to school mental health, interdisciplinary teaching/learning, data visualisation, and global data models.
+I dabble in all things relating to school mental health, interdisciplinary teaching and learning, and data visualisation.

 What I Do